sbarber/food_frd/dinner/Emeril's Turkey and Pinto Bean Chili.md

 * 2 tablespoons finely chopped fresh cilantro

 ### Directions
 * In a large Dutch oven or other heavy pot, cook bacon over medium-high, stirring occasionally, until fat is rendered and bacon is crisp, about 8 minutes.
-Add onions and bell pepper and cook, stirring occasionally, until vegetables soften, about 3 minutes.
-Add turkey, chili powder, cumin, garlic, and oregano and cook, breaking up meat with a wooden spoon, until cooked through and lightly browned, 6 to 8 minutes.
+* Add onions and bell pepper and cook, stirring occasionally, until vegetables soften, about 3 minutes.
+* Add turkey, chili powder, cumin, garlic, and oregano and cook, breaking up meat with a wooden spoon, until cooked through and lightly browned, 6 to 8 minutes.
 Season with salt and pepper.
 * Add tomatoes and juice, beans, and 2 cups water.
 Bring to a boil.
 Reduce to a rapid simmer, partially cover, and cook, stirring occasionally, until sauce thickens, 20 minutes.
+* Serve topped with cilantro.

+### Notes
-(To store, refrigerate cooled chili in an airtight container, up to 3 days.)
-Serve topped with cilantro.
+* To store, refrigerate cooled chili in an airtight container, up to 3 days